AppLovin/AppLovin-MAX-Godot/README.md

 For information on how to use our plugin in your GDScripts, check out our integration docs [here](https://dash.applovin.com/documentation/mediation/godot/getting-started/integration).

 ## Plugin
 You may find our plugin on the [Godot Asset Library](https://godotengine.org/asset-library/asset/2141).
-The source of those plugins are in the top level directory of this repo: `/addons`, `/ios`, `/android`.

 We have an example scene `Main.gd` in `/addons/applovin_max/Example/Scenes` that shows an example integration of our APIs.

+The source files for the native plugins can be found in the `/Source` folder.
+The source files for the Godot plugin can be found in `/addons/applovin_max`.
 ## Plugin Integration Instructions
 This section will provide the instructions on how to add the plugin to your Godot project and how to set up your Xcode and Android Studio projects.